-The currency of Mozambique is the Metical (MZN) divided into 100 centavos.
+The currency of Mozambique is the Metical (MZN) which is divided into 100 centavos.
 The plural is meticais.

-The first metical (MZM) was introduced in 1980, after Mozambique's independence.
-With the introduction of the second metical in 2006, the first metical was phased out by 2012.
-The currency is abbreviated to MT, which precedes the amount.
+The first metical was introduced in 1980, after Mozambique gained independence.
+The second metical was introduced in 2006.
+This led to the first metical being phased out by 2012.
+The currency is abbreviated to MT or MZN, which precedes the amount.

 Banking in Mozambique

-There are a number of banks in Mozambique.
-International banks include like Barclays Bank, and there are a few South African banks like First National Bank Mozambique and Standard Bank.
+There are several banks in Mozambique.
+International banks like Barclays Bank, and a few South African banks such as First National Bank Mozambique and Standard Bank, operate here.
 Most of the head offices are located in Maputo, with branches spread out across the country.
 Withdrawing large amounts of currency out of a Mozambican bank account can prove difficult.
 Expats often choose to keep a non-Mozambican bank account for working with larger sums of money.

 Opening a bank account